eduardevops/dockerized-jira8-postgres/README.md

 | .pgpass                     | The file .pgpass in a user's home directory can contain passwords to be used if the connection requires a password |

 ### Rename
-All names can be, and, in most cases, should be changed.
+All names can be, and should be changed.

 -----